ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 >> Yes, VM network is on the VMware infrastructure level and so on the 2 vDC.
 > Can I implement a PFSENSE in the old vDC and another one in the new vDC?
 >> Yes, it’s even required to have 2 different PFSENSEs to avoid IP conflicts.
-> Are vxlans available on both vDC?
+> Are vxLANs available on both vDC?
->> The vxlan are available on Premier only, and not on Essentials (as there is no NSX deployed).
+>> The vxLANs are available on Premier only, and not on Essentials (as there is no NSX deployed).
-> What Microsoft licenses are available in SPLA mode ?
+> What Microsoft licenses are available in SPLA mode?
 >> Windows licences (standard and datacenter) and SQL server licences (standard and web) are available on 2020 offers in SPLA mode.
 > I have to upgrade 2 VMware infrastructures that are currently used for DR purposes with data replication done by Zerto.
-Should I first upgrade my secondary infrastructure or my primary infrastructure ?
+Should I first upgrade my secondary infrastructure or my primary infrastructure?
 >> There is no right or wrong, we recommend upgrading the secondary infrastructure first to master the upgrade process before upgrading the primary one.
 > Will the historical pricing cap on hourly resources still be deployed?
 >> No, the capping system has been disabled on 2020 offers (Premier & Essentials).
 All previous ranges will continue to run with the capping in place.
-> Will my old offer pricing change ?
+> Will my old offer pricing change?
 >> No repricing of old offers is planned.
-> In what language are OVHcloud's Professional Services available ?
+> In what language are OVHcloud's Professional Services available?
 >> OVHcloud's Professional Services are available both in French and English.
-> Can OVHcloud's Professional Services recreate my user accounts & NSX configurations for me ?
+> Can OVHcloud's Professional Services recreate my user accounts & NSX configurations for me?
 >> Our Professional Services will not run any operations on the customer's infrastructure.
 We are here to help, guide and provide advice.
-In this case, we will redirect our customers to partners, who can run operations in customer infrastructure.
+In this case, we will redirect our customers to partners, who can run operations in customer infrastructures.
 > How long does the Pack of Technical Advice Services credits last?
 >> This service lasts for 3 months from date of order.
-> How do I know how many hours of Credits have been used, and are remaining ?
+> How do I know how many hours of credits have been used, and are remaining?
->> Your OVHcloud Sales contact or Technical Lead contact are able to give you this information
+>> Your OVHcloud Sales contact or Technical Lead contact are able to give you this information.
-> What happens if the Advice Service session takes less time than planned ?
+> What happens if the Advice Service session takes less time than planned?
 >> A session is scheduled and accounted in blocks of 1 hour.
 For example, a session scheduled for 2 hours but taking 1.5 hours would be billed at 2 hours.
-A session scheduled for 3 hours but only took 1.5 would be charged at 2 hours.
+A session scheduled for 3 hours which only took 1.5 hours would be charged at 2 hours.

 ## Go further